 Rated Area Exceeds Expectations Meets Expectations Below Points Expectations Awarded Equipment/Visuals The presenter had their equipment and visuals prepared and ready to use.
-(3 points) The equipment and visuals were not completely prepared; but the presentation occurred with only minor problems/delays.
-(2 points) The equipment and visuals were not prepared and ready to use and negatively impacted the presentation.
-(1 point) Appropriate Professional Dress The presenter was dressed professionally for the presentation or in other clothing appropriate for the profession.
+The equipment and visuals were not completely prepared; but the presentation occurred with only minor problems/delays.
+The equipment and visuals were not prepared and ready to use and negatively impacted the presentation.
+(3 points) (2 points) (1 point) Appropriate Professional Dress The presenter was dressed professionally for the presentation or in other clothing appropriate for the profession.
 (3 points) The presenter was dressed in business casual attire.
-(2 points) The presenter wore inappropriate clothing or distracting clothing.
-(1 point) Project Introduction The presenter's introduction included their related coursework, extracurricular and community service involvement, career goal, college choice, reason for college choice, etc. (6 points) The introduction touched on these topics, but left out important information like extracurricular, college choice, or career goals.
-(4 points) Personal introductory information was not given or barely present.
-(2 points)
+The presenter wore inappropriate clothing or distracting clothing.
+(0 pointo) (2 points) (1 point) Project Introduction The presenter's introduction included their related coursework, extracurricular and community service involvement, career goal, college choice, reason for college choice, etc. The introduction touched on these topics, but left out important information like extracurricular, college choice, or career goals.
+Personal introductory information was not given or barely present.
+(6 points) (4 points) (2 points)